nikita-moor/goldendict-forcellini/README.md

 ```

-Download files from the folder "code" and save on your computer.
+Download files from the folder "code" and save to your computer.

 In GoldenDict, open menu Edit|Dictionaries, tab Programs.
 Add new item: